ChinaKnowledge.de -

 Jan 20, 2017 © Ulrich Theobald

-Pei was very alarmed about the way social life and moral standards had declined during his time, particularly in regard to the venerable teaching of Confucianism.
+Pei was very alarmed about the way social life and moral standards had declined during his time, particularly regarding the venerable teachings of Confucianism.
 He therefore submitted a memorial to the throne with the suggestion to strengthen the education of scholars and to have the Confucian Classics cut into stone slabs.
 In his essay Chongyoulun, he explains what he perceived as the social dangers of the time.
-It was vehemently attacked by contemporaries, and Emperor Hui 晉惠帝 (r.
-290-306) used the rebellion of Sima Lun 司馬倫 (240-301), the Prince of Zhao 趙 (see Rebellion of the Eight Princes), to have Pei Wei arrested and executed.
+The essay was vehemently attacked by contemporaries, and Emperor Hui 晉惠帝 (r.
+290-306) used the rebellion of Sima Lun 司馬倫 (240-301), the Prince of Zhao 趙 (see Rebellion of the Eight Princes), as a pretext to have Pei Wei arrested and executed.

-Pei Wei refused Laozi's idea of a creation out of nothing, and did it away as the unreliable meaning of one single school or person.
+Pei Wei refused Laozi's idea of a creation out of nothing and did it away as the unreliable meaning of one single school or person.
 Similar critique had already been brought forward by the philosophers Xun Kuang 荀况 (Xunzi 荀子, trad.
-313 -238 BCE) and Yang Xiong 揚雄 (53 BCE-18 CE) and the historian Ban Gu 班固 (32-92 CE), but they did not further pursue a solution for this wrong conception.
-The words of the Chongyoulun quite directly attack the "admirers of the Nothing" to revert the order of young and old, and to bring turmoil into the levels of important and unimportant.
+313 -238 BCE) and Yang Xiong 揚雄 (53 BCE-18 CE) and the historian Ban Gu 班固 (32-92 CE).
+Still, they did not further pursue a solution for this wrong conception.
+The words of the Chongyoulun directly attack the "admirers of the Nothing" to revert the order of young and old and to bring turmoil into the levels of important and unimportant.

 Marxist interpreters see Pei Wei's philosophy as an expression of "materialism".